Exception Handling in Dart

 }

-Try / Catch / On / Finally In Dart
+Try & Catch In Dart

-You can write the logical code that creates exceptions in the try block.
+Try You can write the logical code that creates exceptions in the try block.

 void main() {